-Philip Carlo Testa was born on April 21st 1924 in Mistretta, Sicily, and immigrated to New York City.
-Whilst in the States he befriended mob boss Angelo Bruno, who would soon become an opening into the Mafia world for Testa.
+Philip Carlo Testa was born on April 21st 1924 in Philadelphia.
+Later in his life he befriended mob boss Angelo Bruno, who would soon become an opening into the Mafia world for Testa.

 It was believed that Testa’s income was solely from winnings as a common gambler, seeing himself as a statesman similar to Julius Caesar gaining him the nickname ‘The Julius Cesar of the Philadelphia Mob’.

 He was described as a sour-looking man, with a pockmarked face, well built with brown hair and eyes, and he was reported to have dark emotionless eyes that gave off the appearance of a great white shark with a bulbous nose and scowl that made press photographers back away from him.